Parwella (2006) by Elizabeth Nyumi 150x100cm

 Product Details

-This artwork depicts the country known as Parwalla, dominated by tali (sand hills).
-This is her father’s country, located far to the south of Balgo in the Great Sandy Desert, west of Kiwirrkurra.
-Parwalla is a swampy area that fills with water during the wet season that results in an abundance of bush foods.
-Nyumi’s paints the abundant bush food growing there, that include kantjilyi (bush raisin), pura (bush tomato) and minyili (seed).
-Women are shown as the U shapes, with their wana (digging sticks) and coolamons gathering the foods are also depicted.
-White areas represent the spinifex that grows and set seeds.
+This powerful painting depicts the country known as Parwalla, a landscape dominated by tali (sandhills).
+This is the artist’s father’s Country, located far south of Balgo in the Great Sandy Desert, west of Kiwirrkurra.
+Parwalla is a swampy area that fills with water during the wet season, resulting in an abundance of bush foods.

-Nyumi commenced painting in 1987 and began to emerge as a leading artist in the late 1990s.
-Her paintings are mainly concerned with the abundance of bush food in country belonging to her family.
-She would work with a thick brush, covering the canvas in fluid emanating lines of muted tones.
-She has developed a personal style of thick impasto dotting that build up fields of texture.
+Elizabeth Nyumi began painting in 1987 and emerged as a leading artist in the late 1990s.
+Her work focuses on the abundance of bush food in her ancestral Country.
+Using a thick brush, she would cover the canvas in fluid, emanating lines rendered in soft, muted tones.
+She developed a distinctive style of thick impasto dotting, creating fields of rich texture.

 Share this product with your friends